 The application is a full application for the redevelopment of the existing King's School site at Cumberland Street in Macclesfield for residential purposes.
-This follows the relocation of Kings School from its current two separate girls and boys campuses in Macclesfield town to a newly constructed girls and boys school at the site adjacent to the existing Derby Fields off Alderley Road in Prestbury.
-The other King's School sites at Fence Avenue and Westminster Road will be redeveloped for housing.
-Work to construct the residential development of part of the Westminster Road site is well underway.
+This follows the plans to relocate Kings School from its current two separate girls and boys campuses in Macclesfield town to a newly constructed girls and boys school at the site adjacent to the existing Derby Fields off Alderley Road in Prestbury.
+The King's School are to vacate both Fence Avenue and Westminster Road sites which will be redeveloped for housing.
+Work to construct the new school is well underway as is the residential development of part of the Westminster Road site.
+The income from the residential development of the sites will provide financial support to the development of the new school which is scheduled to be completed this summer.